ropensci/taxize/README.md

+# `taxize`

-We at rOpenSci are developing taxize_ as a package which will allow users to search over many websites for species names (scientific and common) and download up and downstream taxonomic hierarchical information.
+We at rOpenSci are developing `taxize` as a package which will allow users to search over many websites for species names (scientific and common) and download up and downstream taxonomic hierarchical information - and many other things.

 You need API keys for Encyclopedia of Life (EOL) and the Universal Biological Indexer and Organizer (uBio).